About Les Yeux Du Monde

 LYDM Looking Forward

 Today, Les Yeux du Monde is carried forward by Lyn Bolen Warren’s daughter, Hagan Tampellini.
 Mounting a new exhibition every other month, the gallery continues to show work by important established and emerging contemporary artists, along with modern masters.
-LYDM maintains the integrity of its founder’s vision by showing high-caliber, visually compelling and meaningful art with an emphasis on art historical significance.
+LYDM maintains the integrity of its founder’s vision by showing visually exciting and meaningful art with an emphasis on art historical significance.

 To learn more about the gallery building and the architect who designed it to go to the “Our Space” page.